How to Paint Wood Furniture (Without Sanding or Priming)

 Now it’s time for the paint!
 This is Farmhouse Paint in the color Pumice Stone.

-It’s a water-based, all-in-one formula that says it doesn’t need a primer or a topcoat and that it has ultra-adhesion.
-Learn more about the best paints for furniture without sanding here.
+It’s a waterbased, all-in-one formula that says it doesn’t need a primer or a topcoat and that it has ultra-adhesion.
+Check out more of the best all-in-one paints for furniture here, and these best paints for furniture without sanding here.

-Don’t know if you can paint laminated furniture without sanding, check out this guide on how to paint laminate furniture without sanding!
-If you have particle board furniture and want to skip sanding before painting, here’s our detailed guide on how to paint particle board furniture without sanding.
+For laminate pieces, check out this guide on how to paint laminate furniture without sanding!
+If you have particle board furniture, here’s our detailed guide on how to paint particle board furniture without sanding.

 Farmhouse All in One Paint Scratch Test